-As at December 31, 2022 and 2021, the Company is exposed to foreign currency risk as certain monetary financial instruments are denominated in Canadian currency.
-The Company's sensitivity analysis suggests that reasonably expected changes in the rates of exchange in Norway, and the United States would change foreign exchange gain or loss by an insignificant amount.
+As at December 31, 2023 and 2022, the Company is exposed to foreign currency risk as certain monetary financial instruments are denominated in Canadian currency.
+The Company's sensitivity analysis suggests that reasonably expected changes in the rates of exchange in United States would change foreign exchange gain or loss by an insignificant amount.

-11. INCOME TAXES
+12. INCOME TAXES